Want to know what Smart Cambridge is about? Watch the short film above and read the Smart Cambridge 2017-2018 guide here!

 Smart Cambridge aims to ensure that Greater Cambridge is a ‘smart city region’ by providing the infrastructure needed to collect and analyse data that can be used to develop innovative solutions to some of the area’s challenges.

-Smart Cambridge is paving the way for ground-breaking research to support the Greater Cambridge City Deal’s aims to improve the transport infrastructure in and around the city.
+Smart Cambridge is paving the way for ground-breaking research to support the Greater Cambridge Partnership’s aims to improve the transport infrastructure in and around the city.

 Over the next three years, the wider work of the programme will cover: